pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

 ### Returns

-listFiles() returns PNListFilesResult:
+PNListFilesResult
 - timetoken (Long): Timetoken when the message was published.
 - status (Integer): Remote call return code.
-- next (String): Pagination cursor for the next page.
+- next (String): Forward pagination cursor.
 - count (Integer): Number of files returned.
-- data (List): List of channel files.
+- data (List<PNUploadedFile>): Channel files.

-PNUploadedFile:
-- id (Long): Id of the uploaded file.
+  - id (Long): ID of the uploaded file.
   - name (String): Name of the uploaded file.
   - size (Integer): Size of the uploaded file.
-- created (String): Time of creation.
+  - created (String): Creation time.

 ## Get file URL

-Generate a URL to download a file from the target channel.
+Generate a URL to download a file from a channel.

 ### Method(s)